img

 Amazon EBS provides persistent block-level storage volumes for use with Amazon EC2 instances.
 It enables organizations to create point-in-time snapshots of their data volumes, which can be used to recover from disasters or to create new instances.

-AWS Backup is a fully managed backup service that helps organizations centralize and automate the backup of their data across AWS services.
+AWS Backup is a fully managed backup service that helps organizations centralize and automate data backups across AWS services.

 1. Pilot Light